maduoma/nodejs_web_crud/README.md

 # Node.js CRUD Web Application

-This is a Node.js CRUD web application that uses Express, MS SQL Server for the backend and jQuery, Bootstrap, SweetAlert and DataTables for the frontend.
+This is a Node.js CRUD web application that uses Express, MS SQL Server for the backend and jQuery, Bootstrap, SweetAlert, HTML and DataTables for the frontend.

 ## Table of Contents